+It’s time to introduce your podcast to the world, but first, you have to write that intro, outro, and description.
 It’s an exciting time!
 You have a podcast idea, you are committed to the launch, and now it’s time to tell the world what your show is about.
-Well, there are three key items that you must place in writing first, before you get to the audio.
+Well, there are three key items that you must place in writing first before you get to the audio.

 - Your Intro – What will you or your voice-over artist say at the beginning of each episode?

 - Your Outro – How will each show be closed?

 - Podcast Description – How will you give a quick summary of what the show is about for people browsing for a new podcast to listen to?